Deutsche Telekom runs its own Bug Bounty program to make its products more secure.

 - The weakness must not base on an outdated third party software component.

 - A Bug Bounty submission must contain an example (unique request or PoC code) and description of the weakness.
 This closes the browser and possibly the browser settings with.

 The amount of the respective reward is based on the size of the error and the vulnerable portal.

 Relevant systems for Bug Bounty messages:

-- The Bug Bounty program focuses exclusively on web portals of Deutsche Telekom AG in Germany.
+- The Bug Bounty program focuses exclusively on web portals of Deutsche Telekom AG and its subsidiaries in Germany.

-- Within the Bug Bounty initiative, only weaknesses in web portals of the telekom.de domain (*.telekom.de) are relevant.
+- Within the Bug Bounty initiative, only weaknesses in web portals of the telekom.de domain (*.telekom.de) and the telekom.net domain (*.telekom.net) are relevant.

 What weaknesses should be reported?
 (Important, changes in the relevant bug classes starting 30th of December 2013)